hilogames/HLSpriteKit/README.md

 ### HLAction

+`HLAction` provides an alternative to the `SKAction` system with the primary goal of statefulness.
+In particular, `HLAction` actions are designed to allow their state to be encoded and resumed upon decoding.

+More details coming soon.

+### HLHacktion

-`HLAction` provides `SKAction` alternatives for various purposes.
+`HLHacktion` provides `SKAction` alternatives for various purposes.

+The _hack_ in the name avoids a name conflict with `HLAction`, and also acknowledges that these solutions piggyback into the existing `SKAction` system.
+See `HLAction` for a more independent alternative to `SKAction`.

-For instance, `[HLAction performSelector:onWeakTarget:]` retains its target weakly, which can avoid retain cycles caused by `[SKAction performSelector:onTarget:]`.
+For instance, `[HLHacktion performSelector:onWeakTarget:]` retains its target weakly, which can avoid retain cycles caused by `[SKAction performSelector:onTarget:]`.

-`HLAction` also provides encodable alternatives to block-running `SKAction` actions.
+`HLHacktion` also provides encodable alternatives to block-running `SKAction` actions.
 The problem is this: When the `SKScene` node hierarchy is encoded, as is common during application state preservation or a “game save”, nodes running `SKAction` actions with